 Please note that we are only able to provide feedback to the passenger concerned or their authorized representative to ensure data privacy compliance.

-Any changes to your E-ticket made by a third party or Travel Agent may carry a cost to you in terms of your contract with the third party or Travel Agent and that cost is for your account and is not payable by Airlink nor can it be claimed from Airlink.
+Any changes to your E-ticket made by a third party or Travel Agent may carry a cost in terms of your contract with the third party or Travel Agent.
+That cost is for your account and is not payable by Airlink nor can it be claimed from Airlink.

 Airlink has both Uni-lateral and Bi-lateral Interline E-ticketing agreements with certain airlines worldwide.
 A single E-ticket will be issued covering all segment of the itinerary operated by different airlines.
 These E-tickets will be issued on the issuing airlines ticket stock and not Airlink 749 ticket stock.
 This type of E-ticket allows for the Checked baggage to be carried through to the final destination with no need to collect and re-check the baggage at the transit airports.

 For tickets issued on foreign ticket stock (excluding 749 E-tickets) the passenger will need to contact the original booking agent for assistance for any Irregular flight Operations (IROPs) or Schedule changes.

 Interline Baggage Acceptance:

 - Solely applies to Interline itineraries on a Single Ticket.

 - When Airlink (4Z) is the issuing carrier, it will select and apply its own Checked Baggage policy Clause 10 (Baggage) throughout the Passenger’s Interline Itinerary.